vinodmrhcl/ml-bigdata-starter/README.md

 Sales Orders :

 UserId  UserName       ProductId     ProductName   Rate  Quantity  Amount

 1       User 1         1             Product 1     10    5         50

 1       User 1         2             Product 2     20    10        200

 1       User 1         3             Product 3     10    15        150

 2       User 2         1             Product 1     10    5         50

 2       User 2         2             Product 2     20    20        400

 2       User 2         4             Product 5     10    15        150

 Sales Leads :

 UserId  UserName      ProductId     ProductName

 1       User 1        4             Product 4

 1       User 1        5             Product 5

 2       User 2        3             Product 3

 2       User 2        6             Product 6

 We need to predict/recommend most relevant Product for both the user based onto their past order history.
 Here we can see Both User 1 and User 2 ordered Product 1 and Product 2, also they have ordered one item separately.

 Now we predicting their rating for alternate product and one new product.

-#
+# Implementaion

+## #1

 First step is to load the training model and convert it to Rating format using JavaRDD API.